cultureteamco/website/games/happy-salmon.md

 {{>game-overview}}

+{{>quotes}}

 #### Takeaways

 This game can have multiple outcomes, depending on the extension option chosen.
 The game, at its core, is a great way to start every session.
 The speed, energy, vocals and physical touch shared between participants breaks down barriers quickly, boosts endorphins, and builds trust.

 [Ask us about the other outcomes related to this game](#)